rk4bir/USCodeKit/docs/README.md

 <h1 align="center">USCodeKit</h1>

-> This module provides utilities for validating, formatting, extracting, and analyzing U.S. phone numbers and ZIP codes.
-It includes functions for cleaning and prettifying phone numbers, extracting area codes, and gathering additional insights based on phone numbers or ZIP codes.
+> This module provides utilities for validating, formatting, extracting, and analyzing U.S. phone numbers and codes.

 ## Table of Contents